‘We knew we were the best’: UNLV golfers remember NCAA championship

 “I was so nervous on the first tee,” recalled Lander, the team’s youngest player.
 “I had never played in front of big crowds like that.”

 It didn’t matter.
-UNLV got off to a solid start on day one before catching fire in the second and third rounds to build a comfortable lead.
+UNLV got off to a solid start on Day 1 before catching fire in the second and third rounds to build a comfortable lead.
 But things weren’t so easy in the final round.
 Whether it was nerves or just the way golf goes sometimes, things began to tighten.

 These were the days before instant scoring and automated scoreboards, so players weren’t quite sure where things stood.